Andes: Orogeny

 The western rim of the South American Plate has been the place of several pre-Andean orogenies since at least the late Proterozoic and early Paleozoic, when several terranes and microcontinents collided and amalgamated with the ancient cratons of eastern South America, by then the South American part of Gondwana.

-The formation of the modern Andes began with the events of the Triassic when Pangaea began the break up that resulted in developing several rifts.
+The formation of the modern Andes began with the events of the Triassic, when Pangaea began the breakup that resulted in developing several rifts.
 The development continued through the Jurassic Period.
-It was during the Cretaceous Period that the Andes began to take their present form, by the uplifting, faulting and folding of sedimentary and metamorphic rocks of the ancient cratons to the east.
+It was during the Cretaceous Period that the Andes began to take their present form, by the uplifting, faulting, and folding of sedimentary and metamorphic rocks of the ancient cratons to the east.
 The rise of the Andes has not been constant, as different regions have had different degrees of tectonic stress, uplift, and erosion.